DelfsEngineering/betterforms-figma-bridge/README.md

 Before installing this plugin, ensure you have:

 - **Figma Desktop App** (required for development; dev plugin import/reload is not supported in the browser)
 - **Node.js** (v16 or later) and **npm** installed on your machine
+- **A Figma account**
-- A Figma account
+  - For personal files: Free account works
+  - For shared/team files: Paid Figma plan required to run development plugins

 ## 🚀 Installation Instructions